SOUND FOUNTAIN

 In this respect the improvement of the tape recorder and the development of better cutter heads, lathes and lacquers was crucial for recordings to have a higher fidelity.

-Already five years after the introduction of the Lp format, the first commercial stereo recordings were made by Remington Records Inc. These could have been marketed then if the playback equipment would have been available to the general public.
-However, the stereo disc was presented in September 1958.
+Already five years after the introduction of the Lp format, the first commercial stereo recordings were made by Remington Records Inc. in 1953 and RCA followed the next year.
+These could have been marketed then if the phongraph playback equipment would have been available to the general public.
+However, there was the stereo tape recorder.
+The stereo disc was presented and made available to the record buying public in September 1958 for the first time.

-The first company to manufacture a moving magnet cartridge was AKG from Austria.
-In 1957 Shure Brothers introduced their first M1 Studio Dynetic cartridge which was also a moving magnet design.
+In 1957 Shure Brothers introduced their first M1 Studio Dynetic cartridge.
 When the stereo phonograph record was launched, Shure came up with the M3D Stereo Dynetic phonograph cartridge.
-This development and the introduction of the SME pick up arm greatly have contributed to the acceptance and the success of the stereo Lp, even though the catalogs still listed the mono equivalents of new stereo recordings and still many mono records were sold.
+This development and the introduction of the SME pick up arm designed and manufactured in the UK greatly have contributed to the acceptance and the success of the stereo Lp, even though the catalogs still listed the mono equivalents of new stereo recordings and still many mono records were sold.
+Shure developped and improved their cartridges to an extreme level.
+From the M3D they developped M-44, M-77, and the various V15 cartridges.
+This is what John Borwick in The Gramophone of November 1969 had to say when he was reviewing the Shure M75 II series of cartridges:

 Other manufacturers too developed all sorts and types of moving magnet cartridges.
 There are many more famous names like Elac, Pickering, Goldring and Stanton.
 Ortofon introduced their SPU cartridges (stereo) and their top of the line arms and step up transformers to match these moving coil designs.